-Prof. Trochim is the Director of Evaluation for Weill Cornell Medicine's Clinical and Translational Science Center -- a collaboration of Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, the Hospital for Special Surgery, Hunter College and Cornell Cooperative Extension -- and participates actively in the NIH Clinical and Translational Science Awards national evaluation.
+Prof. Trochim is the Director of Evaluation for Weill Cornell Medicine's Clinical and Translational Science Center -- a collaboration of Weill Cornell Medicine, Memorial Sloan Kettering Cancer Center, the Hospital for Special Surgery, Hunter College and Cornell Cooperative Extension -- and participates actively in the NIH Clinical and Translational Science Award's national evaluation.
 He helped develop evaluation systems for the HIV/AIDS Clinical Trials Networks of the Division of AIDS (DAIDS) of the National Institute of Allergies and Infectious Diseases (NIAID).
-He is actively engaged in NSF-sponsored research, including a major project collaborating with Yale University on the evaluation of the National Academies Scientific Teaching Alliance's Summer Institute for Undergraduate Education in Biology.
 Prof. Trochim was President of the American Evaluation Association (AEA), the leading professional organization in the field of evaluation, and served several terms on the AEA Board of Directors.

 Prof. Trochim's research is concentrated in the general area of evaluation and research methodology.
 His research is broadly on the development and assessment of new evaluation and research methodologies and their use in managing and enhancing social policies and programs.
-He primarily tests new methods in several subject areas including in STEM (science, technology, engineering and mathematics) education and in in the study of large-scale scientific and biomedical research.
+He primarily tests new methods in several subject areas including in STEM (science, technology, engineering and mathematics) education and in the study of large-scale scientific and biomedical research.
 Dr. Trochim developed several important quasi-experimental alternatives to randomized experimental designs, including the regression discontinuity and regression point displacement designs.
 He created a structured conceptual modeling approach that integrates participatory group process with multivariate statistical methods and enables collaborative groups to generate concept maps and models useful for theory development, planning and evaluation.
 He has published widely in the areas of applied research methods and evaluation including the books: Research Design for Program Evaluation: The Regression-Discontinuity Approach (1984), Concept Mapping for Planning and Evaluation (2005), Research Methods: The Concise Knowledge Base (2005), and the Research Methods Knowledge Base (2007), and Research Methods: The Essential Knowledge Base (2016).
-Dr. Trochim is currently conducting research with the National Institutes of Health on the evaluation of biomedical clinical and translational research and with the National Science Foundation on evaluating science, technology, engineering and mathematics (STEM) education programs.
+Dr. Trochim is currently conducting research with the National Institutes of Health on the evaluation of biomedical clinical and translational research.

-Urban, J. and Trochim, W. (in press).
+Urban, J. and Trochim, W. (2017).
 Advancing evaluation of character building programs, Journal of Character Education.

 Wutzke, S., Roberts, N., Willis, C., Best, A. Wilson, A. and Trochim, W. (2017).
 Setting strategy for system change: using concept mapping to prioritise national action for chronic disease prevention.
 Health Research Policy and Systems, 15: 69, DOI 10.1186/s12961-017-0231-7.